Login or Register to make a submission.

 CONFIDENTIALITY

-Any manuscript received for review must be treated as a confidential document.
-Manuscripts must not be shown to or discussed with others except if authorized by the editor.
-In such cases, communication about the manuscript must go through the editor.
+All manuscripts received for review must be treated as confidential documents.
+Reviewers are prohibited from showing or discussing manuscripts with others unless authorized by the editor.
+In such cases, all communication regarding the manuscript must go through the editor.

 STANDARDS OF OBJECTIVITY

-Reviews should be conducted objectively.
-Personal (ad hominem) criticism of the author is inacceptable.
-Referees should express their views clearly with appropriate supporting arguments.
-In order to ensure an objective and multifaceted review outcome, a manuscript may be reviewed by more than one reviewer at the same time.
+Reviews should be conducted objectively, and personal criticisms of the author are unacceptable.
+Reviewers should express their opinions clearly, supported by appropriate arguments.
+To ensure an objective and comprehensive review process, a manuscript may be reviewed by multiple reviewers simultaneously.

 ACKNOWLEDGEMENT OF SOURCES

-Reviewers shall identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument has been previously reported should be accompanied by the relevant citation.
-A reviewer shall also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published data of which they have personal knowledge.
+Reviewers should identify relevant published works that have not been cited by the authors.
+Any statement referring to a previously reported observation, derivation, or argument should be accompanied by the appropriate citation.
+Reviewers should also bring to the editor's attention any substantial similarities or overlaps between the manuscript under review and other published data within their personal knowledge.

 ETHICAL CONCERNS

-If a submitted manuscript contains information that could potentially be ethically problematic, or if the work upon which a submitted manuscript is based is deemed by the reviewer to involve practices of potential ethical concern, the reviewer shall inform the editor, who in turn may refer the submission to the journal’s ethics coordinator for additional review.
+If a submitted manuscript contains information that could raise ethical concerns or if the reviewer deems the underlying work to involve potential ethical issues, they should inform the editor.
+The editor may subsequently refer the submission to the journal's ethics coordinator for further review.

 DISCLOSURE AND CONFLICTS OF INTEREST

-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Reviewers shall recuse themselves from evaluating manuscripts in which they have conflicts of interest resulting e.g. from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the submission.
+Reviewers must maintain the confidentiality of privileged information or ideas acquired through the peer review process and refrain from using them for personal gain.
+Reviewers should recuse themselves from evaluating manuscripts in which they have conflicts of interest, such as competitive, collaborative, or other relationships or connections with the authors, companies, or institutions associated with the submission.

 REPORTING STANDARDS

-Authors reporting results of original research shall present an accurate account of the research process as well as an objective discussion of its significance.
-Underlying data shall be represented accurately in the manuscript.
-A paper shall contain sufficient detail and references to permit others to critically assess findings and, whenever possible, replicate the research.
-Fraudulent or deliberately inaccurate statements and representations of research results constitute unethical behavior and shall be met with appropriate disciplinary measures, including potential exclusion from publishing.
+Authors of original research must provide an accurate account of the research process and present an objective discussion of its significance.
+The manuscript should accurately represent the underlying data, and it should include sufficient detail and references to allow others to critically assess the findings and replicate the research.
+Any fraudulent or deliberately inaccurate statements or misrepresentations of research results are considered unethical and may result in disciplinary measures, potentially including exclusion from publishing.

 ORIGINALITY AND PLAGIARISM

-The authors shall be responsible for writing and submitting entirely original works.
-In cases where authors have used the work of others, this must be made explicit through correct citations in the submitted manuscript.
+Authors are responsible for producing and submitting entirely original works.
+If authors have used the work of others, they must appropriately acknowledge and cite those sources in the submitted manuscript.

-An author shall not in general submit for publication the same manuscript to more than one journal or primary publication.
-Unless agreed upon with editors of all publication outlets involved, parallel submission of the same manuscript to more than one journal or publication outlet constitutes unethical publishing behavior and shall be met with appropriate disciplinary measures, including potential exclusion from publishing.
+Authors should generally not submit the same manuscript to more than one journal or primary publication.
+Submitting the same manuscript to multiple journals or publication outlets without the agreement of all involved editors is considered unethical publishing behavior and may result in disciplinary measures, potentially including exclusion from publishing.

 ACKNOWLEDGEMENT OF SOURCES

-The author shall always include in the submitted manuscript full and correct citations for any sources the research and resultant submission draws on.
-Additionally, authors should also acknowledge any significant indirect influences relevant to the submitted manuscript.
+Authors must always provide full and correct citations for any sources used in the research and manuscript.
+Additionally, authors should acknowledge any significant indirect influences relevant to the submitted manuscript.

 AUTHORSHIP OF A MANUSCRIPT

-Authorship shall be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the submitted manuscript.
-All those who have made significant contributions to a submission should be listed as co-authors.
-If others have participated in certain substantive aspects of the research project, they should be named in an Acknowledgement section.
-The corresponding author shall ensure that all appropriate co-authors (according to the above definition) are included in the author list of the manuscript, and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Authorship should be limited to those who have made substantial contributions to the conception, design, execution, or interpretation of the manuscript.
+All significant contributors should be listed as co-authors.
+If others have participated in specific substantive aspects of the research project, they should be acknowledged in the manuscript's Acknowledgement section.
+The corresponding author is responsible for ensuring that all appropriate co-authors (as per the above definition) are included in the author list, and that all co-authors have reviewed and approved the final version of the paper and agreed to its submission for publication.

 HAZARDS AND HUMAN OR ANIMAL SUBJECTS

-If the work on which a submitted article is based involves chemicals, procedures or equipment that have any potential hazards inherent in their use, or if the research involves experiments with human or animal subjects, the author must make this clear when submitting the manuscript.
-The author must also at the same time submit any necessary proof of approval from an independent ethics committee.
-Even if the submitted work has passed a review by a local ethics committee, the journal editor may still refer the submission to the journal’s ethics coordinator for additional review.
+If the submitted article is based on work that involves hazardous chemicals, procedures, equipment, or experiments with human or animal subjects, the author must clearly indicate this when submitting the manuscript.
+The author must also provide any necessary proof of approval from an independent ethics committee.
+Even if the work has been reviewed by a local ethics committee, the journal editor may refer the submission to the journal's ethics coordinator for further review.

 DISCLOSURE AND CONFLICTS OF INTEREST

-All authors shall explicitly disclose in their manuscript any financial or other substantive conflict of interest that might be construed to influence the results or their interpretation of data.
-All sources of financial support for the project must be explicitly disclosed.
+All authors must explicitly disclose any financial or other substantive conflicts of interest that could potentially influence the results or interpretation of the data in their manuscript.
+Any sources of financial support for the project must be disclosed.

 FUNDAMENTAL ERRORS IN PUBLISHED WORKS

-When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal’s editor(s) and cooperate to either retract the paper or to publish an appropriate erratum.
+If an author discovers a significant error or inaccuracy in their published work, they are obligated to promptly inform the journal's editor(s) and cooperate in either retracting the paper or publishing an appropriate erratum.

 PUBLISHER’S CONFIRMATION

-In cases of alleged or proven scientific misconduct, fraudulent publication or plagiarism, the publisher, in close collaboration with the editor(s), shall take all appropriate measures to clarify the situation and to amend the article in question.
-This includes the prompt publication of an erratum or, in the most severe cases, the complete retraction of the affected work.
+In cases of alleged or proven scientific misconduct, fraudulent publication, or plagiarism, the publisher, in collaboration with the editor(s), will take appropriate measures to investigate and address the situation.
+This may include promptly publishing an erratum or, in severe cases, retracting the affected work entirely.